Coronavirus: City Harvest to take service online, joins other places of worship in stepping up protective measures

 An advisory from The Singapore Buddhist Federation sent on Feb 5 advised Buddhist temples here to try to reduce or scale down religious gathering, and when necessary cancel such activities.

-In a letter on its website published on Feb 8, the National Council of Churches of Singapore said that churches here will continue to provide worship service, but requested that those who are unwell to stay home as they would be denied entry.
+In a letter on its website published on Feb 8, the National Council of Churches of Singapore (NCCS) said that churches here will continue to provide worship service, but requested that those who are unwell to stay home, as they would be denied entry.

-Churches here will also be introducing control measures to curb the spread of the coronavirus, like carry out temperature screening, ensure they are ventilated and adequately equipped with handwashing facilities, as well as increasing the frequency of their cleaning.
+Churches here will also be introducing control measures to curb the spread of the coronavirus, like carrying out temperature screening, ensuring their premises are ventilated and adequately equipped with handwashing facilities, as well as increasing the frequency of their cleaning.

 "As Christians who are called to be responsible members of our society, we should implement these measures strictly and submit ourselves willingly to the inconveniences they inevitably bring," said the NCCS.

-Besides increasing the frequency of cleaning common areas and daily temperature checks for staff and visitors, these temples also provide face masks and sanitisers which are readily available to anyone who many need them, added the spokesman.
+Besides increasing the frequency of cleaning common areas and daily temperature checks for staff and visitors, these temples also provide face masks and sanitisers, which are readily available to anyone who may need them, added the spokesman.

 The Islamic Religious Council of Singapore (Muis) said last week that mosques can continue with their religious programmes with confidence, as they have stepped up safety measures.